• Questions and answers about pet aftercare

 Pins and wires, and screws and plates, can sometimes be the cause or irritation months or years after surgery.
 If this happens there will often be swelling and/or licking at the site.
 Removal of the metalwork usually leads to rapid resolution of the problem.

-Why can’t I get further medication from West Midlands Referrals?
+Why can’t I get further medication from West Midlands Veterinary Referrals?

 Our fixed price packages include an initial supply of drugs that typically last five days.